scttcper/ts-trueskill/README.md

 Read about [how the trueskill model works](https://www.microsoft.com/en-us/research/project/trueskill-ranking-system/)

 ### Installation
-This package is available on [npm](https://www.npmjs.com/package/toastr-ng2):
+This package is built into es6 and published with typings.
+Available on [npm](https://www.npmjs.com/package/toastr-ng2):
 ```bash
 npm install ts-trueskill
 ```